 Mysterious bloating, unexplained constipation or diarrhea, embarrassing gas, abdominal pain that seems to come out of nowhere…

-I see patients day in and day out who are dealing with any number of these symptoms with no explanation of what’s causing them.
+I see patients day in and day out who are dealing with any number of these symptoms with no explanation for what’s causing them.

-Sometimes they’ve been diagnosed with IBS, which is pretty much your doctor’s way of saying you have digestive issues and we don’t know why.
+Sometimes they’ve been diagnosed with IBS, which is pretty much your doctor’s way of saying “you have digestive issues and we don’t know why.”
 Other times they’re just told it’s normal and to try over-the-counter medications.
-This is exactly what happened to me when I struggled needlessly with unexplained digestive symptoms the first 25+ years of my life.
+This is exactly what happened to me for the first 25+ years of my life.

 The truth is, patients deserve better.
-There’s no need to just accept these symptoms as a fact of life and something to push through.
-You deserve for your healthcare provider to take the time to dig deep and actually uncover and treat the root cause behind these issues.
+There’s no need to accept these symptoms as a fact of life and something to push through.
+You deserve for your healthcare provider to take the time to uncover and treat the root cause behind these issues.

 That’s the core principle of functional medicine, and in my experience working with patients in my functional medicine clinic, there are 4 common issues that get overlooked as the root-cause of unexplained digestive symptoms.